Principles of operator algebras: 1d. Spectral theorems

 We conclude that we have $<Av,w>=0$.
 But this reformulates as follows:

 Now since the eigenspaces of $AA^*$ are pairwise orthogonal, and span the whole $\mathbb C^N$, we deduce from this that these eigenspaces are invariant under $A$:

 But with this result in hand, we can finish.
 Indeed, we can decompose the problem, and the matrix $A$ itself, following these eigenspaces of $AA^*$, which in practice amounts in saying that we can assume that we only have 1 eigenspace.
-By rescaling, this is the same as assuming that we have $AA^*=1$, and so we are now into the unitary case, that we know how to solve, as explained in Theorem 1.20 above. \end{proof}
+Now by rescaling, this is the same as assuming that we have $AA^*=1$.
+But with this, we are now into the unitary case, that we know how to solve, as explained in Theorem 1.21, and so done. \end{proof}

 As a first application, we have the following result:

 \begin{theorem} Given a matrix $A\in M_N(\mathbb C)$, we can construct a matrix $|A|$ as follows, by using the fact that $A^*A$ is diagonalizable, with positive eigenvalues: